 Planting Thyme Indoors

 Thyme is both a culinary and aromatic herb.
 An excellent container for growing thyme is a clay planter.
-Other types of pots will suffice, but a clay pot will allow the thyme herb to dry out between watering and prevent overly wet roots.
-Thyme is not tolerant of soggy root conditions.
-The container should have at least one large drainage hole for adequate leaching.
+Other types of pots will suffice, but a clay pot will allow the thyme herb to dry out between watering and prevent overly wet roots as thyme isn’t tolerant of soggy root conditions.
+The container should have at least one large drainage hole.

-Growing thyme inside will require temperatures in the day time around 60 degrees Fahrenheit or more.
+Growing thyme inside will require temperatures in the daytime around 60 F. (16 C.) or more.